Example Scenario

 Ghost kitchen multi-brand$65,00023%$14,950

-Why Fee Optimization Works
+Why Delivery Platform Optimization Works

 DoorDash, UberEats, and Grubhub all negotiate commission rates based on: